Project

 • Undergrounding is not in the public interest due to cost and other factors.

-The written approval and Xcel Energy’s application with the CPUC can be found by visiting the E-Filings page on the CPUC website and entering Proceeding No. 21A-0096E in the Search field.
+The written approval and Xcel Energy’s application with the CPUC can be found by visiting the E-Filings page on the CPUC website (external link) and entering Proceeding No. 21A-0096E in the Search field.
 Regulatory documents associated with the project, including notices, filings, public comments and more are also available online.
 Filing materials can also be found on Colorado’s Power Pathway Regulatory Filings webpage.

 The Colorado Public Utilities Commission did not approve construction of the May Valley – Longhorn Extension (Extension) in the January 2024 Phase II Decision regarding our Electric Resource Plan and Clean Energy Plan.
 We may bring a proposal to construct the May Valley – Longhorn Extension and Longhorn Substation forward again in the future but have paused its further development as part of Colorado’s Power Pathway.
 Development of Segments 1, 2, 3, 4, and 5 of Colorado’s Power Pathway will continue.